w3c/wot/plugfest/2018-bundang/preparation-oracle.md

 ### (3) Connect with node-wot

-The Oracle IoT Cloud Service and the devices in the Digital Twin Simulator are accessible via a node-WoT instance, which has an Oracle binding.
+The Oracle IoT Cloud Service and the devices in the Digital Twin Simulator are accessible via a node-WoT instance which includes an Oracle binding.
 This binding provides the integration between the IoT Cloud Service Product and the node-WoT reference implementation.

 ### (4) Scripting API